-A gentle reminder: This newsletter is made possible by Explorers Club memberships.
+A gentle reminder: This newsletter is made possible by SPECIAL PROJECTS.
 If you’re enjoying it, consider joining.
 Thanks.

 An eerie sense of … parallelisms? pervade my Japan walks.
 Something like: We’re walking now but others have walked before — these very same paths, same steps.
 Others have walked past similarly gnarled trees, past tea houses once bustling and functional, and then, past the same stone-foundation remains of tea houses we now pass.
 And on and on, through the encyclopedic array of things a walker in the woods of Japan may see.

 And what of geographic concurrency?
 The walkers on the other side of the planet?
 What did it mean to walk the open western countryside of the United States in the Edo Era as folks in Japan walked the Nakasendo?
 In “In the Distance,” Hernan Diaz paints his imagined portrait of walkers (plodders?) in an early 19th century America:

 Because the beginning and the end of the caravan curved behind the horizon, from afar the train seemed to be motionless.
 It was only when he got closer that Håkan made out the heavy-gaited beasts pulling ponderous wagons, and, trudging next to them, a multitude of men, women, children, and dogs.
 Few people rode.
 Nearly all saddles were empty; most seats were unoccupied.
 Marching alongside their teams, the drivers cracked (and sometimes applied) their long-lashed whips and encouraged or insulted the yoked animals.
 Everyone was young, but they all looked old.